ayakashi-io/ayakashi-io.github.io/docs/guide/building-a-complete-scraping-project.md

 On the [simple scraper](/docs/guide/running-a-simple-scraper.html) we built before we just used a `return` to return our data at the very end of the function, which is fine when we want to return a single piece of data and then exit.
-Using `yield` we can generate results multiple times and let the rest of our pipeline keep running in parallel with the data we keep on feeding.
+By using [yield](docs/going_deeper/yielding-data.html) (`yieldEach()` in our example) we can generate results multiple times and let the rest of our pipeline keep running in parallel with the data we keep on feeding.
 <br/>
 **`yield` can be placed anywhere inside our scrapers and any number of times as well.**
 <br/>
 A good example to better understand the usefulness of `yield` would be to imagine scraping a page that uses infinite scrolling to load more and more data as we scroll.
 Instead of keeping all the data in memory stored in a variable and return it all at once at the end, we can keep using `yield` after every time we scroll and get new data.
 This should greatly improve the parallelism and performance of our scraper while being more readable and easier to understand.

 ## The repo info scraper